hed-standard/hed-javascript/README.md

 This package contains a validator for HED strings.

-[HED](http://www.hedtags.org/) is a standard for neuroimaging event tagging.
+[HED](http://www.hedtags.org/) is a standard for EEG event tagging.

 ## Usage